A Wolf and a Half by mt1608deviantart

 I was having a brisk walk on all fours like I could only do when others weren't watching, with minimal clothes on, and sniffing things and the air the way I couldn't do in cities, when I met a big, badass, wolf.

 I recall our conversation as clearly as if we were in the same position as that dayHim, a mass of bristling fur and muscle and icy blue-white eyes and teeth that could shred a man to bloody confetti in seconds; and Me, a terrified dog-in-a-man's-suit attempting to simultaneously whimper, curl up, flee, piss, and spontaneously combust at the same time.

 Werewolves were real, I learned that day, but not as the mindless, ravenous beasts that we imagined them to be; nor as the overly romanticized, harmless mutts that plagued bad fiction (Mr Weatherman laughed so dryly that I knew better than to continue); but as an intelligent, wary community that watched out for its own, and dealt promptly with any threats that could expose their secret existence to the world of ruthless men and their guns.
 And I was a threat.

-good reason that I should let you live, tainted one," he'd growled.
+"Give me one good reason that I should let you live, tainted one," he'd growled.

 I would later learn that there was a reason why werewolves forbade unions between their kind and ordinary humansoffspring were never fully of one descent or the other.
 I couldn't transform, but I behaved very much like a tamed wolf in many aspects.